Skip to Main Content

 NCC Library Resources

-The NCC library's online resources are licensed to NCC for a fee and therefore are not OERs.
-They can be used as NoLo content in your Canvas courses.
+The NCC library's online resources are licensed to NCC for a fee and therefore are not OERs, however they are free to students.
+They can be used in your Canvas courses.

 A few ways you can use licensed library content: